Dude Ranch (album): Music and packaging

 According to music critic Stephen Thomas Erlewine, Dude Ranch is an album of "juvenile, adrenaline-fueled punk-pop."
 Billboard magazine's Doug Reece described it as "a collection of machine-gun-quick, energetic punk songs—sometimes with a puerile slant—about such topics as girlfriends, broken hearts, and fights with one's parents."
 At Alternative Press, it was characterized as a "killer skate-punk record".
 Greg Simpsons at Punknews.org too labeled it skate punk, stating that the album "set [the] blueprint for their style of poppy, goofy skate punk that they would later bring to the masses."
 DeLonge considered the album a step up in terms of songwriting, with "Dammit" proving the breakthrough to him.
+The album's guitar tone has been interpreted as scratchy and displaying a "blown-out quality that's in constant combat with the vastly more refined vocal hooks."
+DeLonge at the time was playing a "sticker-heavy" Stratocaster with a Seymour Duncan Invader pickup.